mdnoorulafrin/Crowdfunding/README.md

 Filters for interactive exploration by status, country, and city

 🚀 Outcome
 The final dashboard serves as a tool for platform managers and creators to understand trends and plan more effective crowdfunding campaigns based on data.

+The project file was so long that we can upload it on GITHUB here's the drive link  https://drive.google.com/drive/folders/1duhFi8nz0TDdXGk8IYCOIAYO5vYEJxml